Cold Cream

 g) Fragrance

-To provide a pleasant smell to the cold creams, the fragrances are used.
-Based on the desired smell either synthetic or natural fragrance oils can be used.
+To provide a pleasant smell to the cold creams, fragrances are used.
+Based on the desired smell, either synthetic or natural fragrance oils can be used.

 Method Of Formulation Of Cold Cream

-3) In another container heat water at about 70°C and borax dissolves into it.
+3) In another container, heat water at about 70°C, and borax dissolves in it.
 This is known as the aqueous phase (Mixture B).

 5) Now, add the required amount of methylparaben and perfume to the formulation.